stevescot/ESPBreadMaker/README.md

    - ArduinoJson
    - PID_v1
    - LittleFS
-3. **Upload `data/` folder** to LittleFS using the Arduino LittleFS Data Upload tool
+3. **Upload `data/` folder** to LittleFS using the Arduino LittleFS Data Upload tool or provided scripts
-4. **Build and upload** the firmware
+4. **Build and upload** the firmware using provided scripts or Arduino IDE
 5. **Power on the device.** If no WiFi is configured, a dark-themed captive portal will appear for setup
 6. **Access the web UI** at the device's IP address
 7. **Select programs by index**: The web UI now selects programs by their position in the list, not by name.
 This avoids issues with long or special-character names.
+8. **Manual mode:** Use the toggle on the main UI to directly control outputs or set a manual temperature setpoint (PID controlled).

+## Program Categories
+### Bread Programs
+- Multiple sourdough variants (basic, in-machine, pizza)
+- Classic white bread
+- Whole wheat bread
+- Enriched sweet dough
+- Rye bread

+### Utility Programs
+- Sous vide cooking
+- Herb drying
+- Container sanitization
+- Proof box
+- Beeswax melting
+- Hot towel warming
+- DIY cosmetics
+- Butter melting

+### Fermentation Programs
+- Yogurt/kefir making
+- Soft cheese making

+### Dessert Programs
+- Chocolate tempering
+- Soft caramel making

 ## Web Pages
-- `/` — Main status and control
+- `/` — Main status and manual/program control
-- `/config` — Program editor, calibration, firmware update
+- `/config` — Program editor, calibration, and firmware update (combined)
-- `/update` — OTA firmware update
+- `/update` — OTA firmware update (shows build time, upload progress, and reboot status)
-- `/calibrate` — RTD calibration
+- `/calibrate` — RTD calibration (live raw value, multi-point)
-- `/programs` — Program editor
+- `/programs` — Program editor (advanced, supports JSON import/export)
-- `/wifi.html` — WiFi captive portal (auto-appears if not configured)
+- `/wifi.html` — WiFi captive portal (auto-appears if not configured, dark theme)

+## API Endpoints
+- `/api/status` — Current status, mode, outputs, temperature, and program list
+- `/api/manual` — Set manual mode and direct output states
+- `/api/manual_temp` — Set manual temperature setpoint (PID)
+- `/api/programs` — List available programs (names only)
+- `/api/select` — Select program by index or name
+- `/api/start`, `/api/stop` — Start/stop selected program
+- `/api/firmware_info` — Firmware build time and version
+- `/api/update` — OTA firmware upload

 ## Security
 - OTA and config pages are open by default.
-For real-world use, add authentication.
+For real-world use, add authentication or restrict access to your local network.

 ## Notes
-- For sourdough, use the "Autolyse" stage for the initial rest.
-Starter management is not part of the main breadmaking flow.
-- All configuration and program data is stored in LittleFS.
-- **Program selection:** If you have issues selecting a program with a long or special-character name, use the index-based selection (now default in the UI).
-- **Google Calendar links:** Calendar links in the plan summary are only shown for stages that require user interaction.
-The event time matches the required action, and the event links back to the breadmaker's web UI (e.g., `http://breadmaker.local/`).
-- **Custom Stages:** All programs now use only `customStages` with programmable steps, labels, and device control.
-Classic/legacy stage logic is fully removed from firmware and UI.
-- **Resume and Power Loss:** The system saves and restores the full program state (including current stage, timers, and indices) on every transition, and fast-forwards on boot to the correct point.
-This ensures robust resume after power loss.
-- **Knockdown Stage:** The "Sourdough Bread - In-Machine" program now includes a "Knockdown" stage after "Bulk Ferment" and before "Proof" for proper degassing.
-- **Light Output:** The light output is now always controlled with digital (on/off) logic to prevent flicker or interference with the motor or heater.
-- **UI Countdown:** The "Time Left (this stage)" countdown is now smooth and flicker-free, updating every second based on the backend's absolute stage timing.
-- **Mobile UI:** The UI is robust to mobile usage, with status polling paused while dropdowns are open to prevent flicker.
+- Temperature ranges from 5°C (cold proof) to 230°C (bread baking)
+- Mix patterns can be customized with durations from 5 seconds to several hours
+- All programs use the custom stages system for maximum flexibility
+- Each stage can have specific heating, mixing, lighting, and buzzer requirements
+- Programs include detailed ingredient measurements and instructions
+- The system supports both time-based and temperature-based stage transitions
+- Utility functions make full use of precise temperature control and mixing capabilities
+- 15-second startup delay prevents temperature sensor noise from affecting program timing
+- Calendar links automatically update when stages are manually advanced for accurate scheduling
+- Timing displays use actual elapsed time rather than estimates for precision

 ## License
 MIT